vizdata-f21/project-2-tidy_team/README.md

 ### Map Dataset

-To create the map, we used a series of `case_when` functions to resolve naming inconsistencies between the two datasets.
+To create the map, we used a series of `case_when` functions to resolve naming inconsistencies between the two data sets.
 However, a limitation was that we could not fix all the country names, especially those we could not identify on the map.
 The data cleaning file can be found We aimed to make all three maps show death rate–not total death count–to account for varying population sizes.
-However, only the air pollution category had the death rate in the original dataset, the others had death count.
+However, only the air pollution category had the death rate in the original data set, the others had death count.
 Therefore, we used population data to find the total population of each country between 1990 and 2017.
 Then we mutated a new column for the death rate by dividing the total number of deaths by